Pjt727/Html2FastHtml/readme.md

    generating FastHtml components.
 Once the FastHtml component string is done it writes it to a file and then formats it.
 Any formatter configuration you wish to apply should work like normal.
-There are still some edge cases where it might not generate perfect html feel free to open issues and PRs such as special html attribute names.
+There are still some edge cases where it might not generate perfect html.
 # demo
 ![Demo GIF](demo.gif)
 # setup